Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> Please download and install the latest version from http://h2o.ai/download/
 ```

-we first specify all learners of interest:
+we first specify all learners (MLA methods) of interest:

 ```r